rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 // Backend 2: Server for Backend 1
 ```

-If you want to answer the client-server question if someone asks you what role the entity plays in a client-server architecture, always ask yourself who (server) is serving whom (client) and who (client) consumes whom's (backend) functionalities?
+If you want to answer the client-server question if someone asks you what role an entity plays in a client-server architecture, always ask yourself who (server) is serving whom (client) and who (client) consumes whom's (backend) functionalities?

 That's the theory behind client-server architectures and how to relate to them.
 Let's get more practical again.
 How do client and server applications communicate with each other?
 Over the years, there existed a few popular communication interfaces ([APIs](https://en.wikipedia.org/wiki/Application_programming_interface)) between both entities.
 However, the most popular one is called [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) defined in 2000 by Roy Fielding.
 It's an architecture that leverages the [HTTP protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) to enable communication between a client and a server application.
 A server application that offers a REST API is also called a RESTful server.
 Servers that don't follow the REST architecture a 100% are rather called RESTish than RESTful.
 In the following, we are going to implement such REST API for our Express server application, but first let's get to know the tooling that enables us to interact with a REST API.